google/or-tools/ortools/sat/doc/solver.md

 ### C\# code

-As in python, the CpSolver class encapsulates searching for a solution of a model.
+As in Python, the CpSolver class encapsulates searching for a solution of a model.

 ```cs